-Trade and other receivables
+Trade and other receivables and Long term receivable

 Trade and other receivables consist of amounts due from normal business activities.
-An allowance for expected credit losses is maintained to reflect an impairment risk for trade and other receivables based on an expected credit loss model which factors in changes in credit quality since the initial recognition of trade accounts receivable based on customer risk categories.
-Bad debts are also provided for based on collection history and specific risks identified on a customer-by-customer basis.
+Long term receivables include amounts due outside the normal course of business whose term exceeds 12 months.
+An allowance for expected credit losses is maintained to reflect an impairment risk for trade and other receivables and long term receivable based on an expected credit loss model which factors in changes in credit quality since the initial recognition of receivable based on customer risk categories.
+Credit loss are also provided for based on collection history and specific risks identified on a customer-by-customer basis.